jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 This has several advantages:
 - Type safety: a handle represents the keying material as well as the algorithm the key must be used with.
 This prevents a key from being used with a different algorithm.
 While the type check is systematically made at runtime, this also simplifies static analysis and encourages bindings developers to use a dedicated type to represent secret keys, improving clarity and compile-time safety.
-- Leakage mitigation: the runtime SHOULD transparently overwrite secret keys stored in memory when handle are closed.
+- Leakage mitigation: the runtime SHOULD transparently overwrite secret keys stored in memory when handles are closed.
 - Isolation: a runtime can store keys in dedicated memory regions, encrypt them, set `PROT_READ`/`PROT_NONE` protection on pages containing keys at rest, insert guard pages around pages containing keys, or do any other extra safety measure to protect sensitive data.
-- HSM compatibility: keys may be generated by, or stored in a hardward or software security module.
+- HSM compatibility: keys may be generated by, or stored in a hardware or software security module.
 - A secret key can be internally managed by the runtime, allowing guest applications to use it for encryption, authentication and signature, without having access to the actual secret, even if the application is compromised.

 A single type is used to represent a key handle, no matter if the key was imported from a serialized representation by the application, allowing a single API to be shared in different contexts.

 We define a "managed key" as a key whose storage is managed by the runtime.
-In this context, applications can create a key handle from a key identifier a version.
+In this context, applications can create a key handle from a key identifier and a version.
 The runtime is responsible for loading the actual key using this information, and exposing it as a regular key handle.

 A managed key can be generated by the runtime given an algorithm description, or imported by the guest application from a serialized representation.
 The runtime stores it using any internal representation, and returns a unique key identifier and version number.